Scruff (app): Safety, awareness and security

 In 2015, the company added a traveler alert feature that notifies users when they reach one of approximately 100 countries where homosexuality is criminalized, sends alerts to members about immediate safety concerns in these regions, and partners with the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), on a web page identifying anti-gay laws in such countries.

 In 2018, chief executive officer Eric Silverberg said that Scruff has no plans to integrate with Facebook due to concerns about privacy and data mining.

+In March 2024, Police in Washington state announced a pair of suspects are facing murder charges in connection with the defrauding and murder of Curtis Engeland, 74, after the pair gained his trust through Scruff.

 Operations

 Using geolocation, the home interface displays a grid of user profile pictures, arranged from nearest to farthest away.
-Tapping a picture opens a users’ profile displaying options to chat, send a "Woof," save profiles, and unlock private photos, videos, and other information from the user.
+Tapping a picture opens a users' profile displaying options to chat, send a "Woof," save profiles, and unlock private photos, videos, and other information from the user.